 6. Miss Bindergarten Gets Ready for Kindergarten by Ashley Wolff

-A glimpse about what the teacher does to get her classroom ready for the kids in her class!
+A glimpse of what the teacher does to get her classroom ready for the kids in her class!
 It’s not all nicely set up and attractive to kids by accident!

 Sumi doesn’t speak English and today is her very first day of school ever.
 Will it go well?